 Other than that, all you need to worry about is unpacking and getting set-up in your new home!

-So, there we have it, some practical tips based on our experience to help you navigate your way through the conveyancing process when buying a property in the UK!
+So, there we have it, some practical tips based on our experience to help you navigate your way through the conveyancing process when buying a house in the UK!